xmos/fwk_voice/modules/lib_ic/doc/src/overview.rst

 signal indicates the presence of voice, the IC suspends adaptation which maintains suppression of the interfering noise sources previously adapted to.

+It can offer much greater, and automatic, cancellation of broad-band noise sources when compared to beam forming techniques.

 It is designed to work at a sample rate of 16kHz and has a fixed configuration of two input microphones and a single output channel.